62Bytes/Touch-Server/README.md

 2. In order to use Xbox or in Some Games(to use Xbox Joysticks) install ViGme in the Pc from downloaded zip
 3. **Run as Admin** when you want to control (software/exe) with admin permission
 4. You can edit settings in file **Setting.Conf** in Application folder
+5. Press a key in keyboard, if your terminal screen blanks out.
-5. The data transfer between your Mobile and Pc is not encrypted, So always use this application in a trustworthy Wi-fi network.
+6. The data transfer between your Mobile and Pc is not encrypted, So always use this application in a trustworthy Wi-fi network.

 ## License